 During the year ended December 31, 2021, the Foundation received notification that they had been named the beneficiary of a bequest of cash and cash equivalents.
-As the amount to be received is probable and estimable, it is included in unconditional promises to give as of December 31, 2021 in the amount of \$75,000.
+As the amount to be received was probable and estimable, it was included in unconditional promises to give as of December 31, 2021 in the amount of \$75,000.
+Payment was received during the year ended December 31, 2022.